 Interestingly, if your flight originates in the UK, the fees for Virgin awards drop notably.
 If you can position yourself in London, you may want to consider booking an award on Virgin Atlantic.
 You’ll still pay a lot in fees, but it will be less that the cash price of the ticket.
 For instance, the long flight from the UK to Hong Kong costs 115,000 miles plus about $650 in fees for an Upper Class seat.
 While not free, that’s not a terrible deal for that flight.

 Given Virgin Atlantic’s high fuel surcharges, a cabin upgrade is probably a better option.
 For one way from New York to the UK, an economy to premium economy upgrade is 17,400 miles, economy to Upper Class is 71,200 miles, and premium economy to Upper Class is 47,400.
-While not a fantastic value, you won’t be shelling out a ton of cash for the privilege of using your miles on a Virgin flight.
+While not a fantastic value, you won’t be shelling out a ton of cash for the privilege of using your

 The Best Ways to Use Virgin Atlantic Miles